konfuzio-ai/konfuzio-sdk/docs/web/api.md

 ## How to make an API Call

-The API documentation is available at: https://app.konfuzio.com/swagger.
+The API documentation is available at https://app.konfuzio.com/api.

 The API supports Password Authentication and Token Authentication.
 An API Token can be obtained here: https://app.konfuzio.com/v2/swagger/#/token-auth/token_auth_create